quicwg/base-drafts/draft-ietf-quic-http.md

 # Connection establishment

-HTTP/2-over-QUIC connections are established as described in
+HTTP/2-over-QUIC connections are established as described in {{QUIC-TRANSPORT}}.
-{{QUIC-TRANSPORT}}.
 The QUIC crypto handshake MUST use TLS {{QUIC-TLS}}.

 While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake {{QUIC-TLS}}.
 HTTP/2-specific settings are conveyed in the HTTP/2 SETTINGS frame.
 After the QUIC connection is established, an HTTP/2 SETTINGS frame may be sent as the initial frame of the QUIC headers stream (StreamID 3, See {{stream-mapping}}).
 As in HTTP/2, additional SETTINGS frames may be sent mid-connection by either endpoint.

+TODO:
-TODO: decide whether to acknowledge receipt of SETTINGS through empty SETTINGS frames with ACK bit set, as in HTTP/2, or rely on transport- level acknowledgment.
+: Decide whether to acknowledge receipt of SETTINGS through empty SETTINGS frames with ACK bit set, as in HTTP/2, or rely on transport- level acknowledgment.

 Some transport-level options that HTTP/2-over-TCP specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/2- over-QUIC.
 Below